OpenGLT: A Comprehensive Benchmark of Graph Neural Networks for Graph-Level Tasks: Introduction

-\item \textbf{Issue 3.
-Lacking One Unified Evaluation Pipeline.} The absence of a standardized evaluation pipeline leads to inconsistent reporting and comparison of results across studies.
-Different works may use varying metrics, datasets, and experimental setups, complicating the assessment of progress and the identification of truly effective models.
-A unified evaluation framework would facilitate more transparent and reliable comparisons
+\item \textbf{Issue 5.
+Narrow Task and Scenario Scope.} Current evaluation frameworks typically focus on a single type of graph-level task, such as molecular graph classification, and overlook diverse applications like cycle or path counting.
+They also assume access to ample clean labeled data, neglecting real-world challenges such as noise, class imbalance, or limited labeled graphs.

-\end{itemize} To address the above three issues, we propose a comprehensive framework to ensure a more comprehensive and fair assessment of GNNs for graph-level tasks.
-Firstly, we categorize existing GNNs for graph-level tasks into five types and analyze each type in depth.
-Secondly, we propose a unified and fair evaluation pipeline with standardized data splitting and experimental settings.
-We use graph datasets from diverse domains. including biology, chemistry, social networks, and geometric graphs.
-Thirdly, we evaluate existing graph-level GNNs on both graph classification and graph regression (e.g., cycle counting).
-We also consider diverse scenarios beyond those with ample labeled graphs, including noisy graphs, imbalanced graphs, and the few-shot setting.
+\end{itemize} To address these five issues, we introduce OpenGLT, a comprehensive framework designed to provide a fair and thorough assessment of GNNs for graph-level tasks.
+To address the lack of a clear taxonomy, we systematically categorize existing GNNs for graph-level tasks into five distinct types and conduct an in-depth analysis of each type to understand their unique strengths and limitations.
+To address the inconsistent evaluation pipelines, we introduce a unified framework with standardized data splitting, tuning protocols, and evaluation metrics, ensuring fair and reproducible comparisons.
+To address the restricted architecture coverage, we include 20 representative models spanning all five categories, enabling comprehensive and systematic comparisons across diverse approaches.
+To address the insufficient data diversity, we incorporate graph datasets from diverse domains, including biology, chemistry, social networks, and motif graphs, ensuring broad and representative evaluations.
+To address the narrow task and scenario scope, we comprehensively evaluate GNNs on both graph classification and graph regression tasks, and further assess them under real-world scenarios, including noisy graphs, imbalanced datasets, and few-shot learning settings.
+Moreover, we conduct a correlation analysis between graph topological properties and model performance, providing practical guidance for architecture selection based on graph characteristics.
+We summarize the contributions as follows.